sjkhatri/CREST-S/README.md

-# CREST-S: Channel-Refined Water Classification for River Width Extraction from Sentinel-2
+# Improving River Width Estimation from Sentinel-2 with Snow and Sediment Identification Indices

 Code and data supporting: